AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 3. Run the ACVRP system as detailed below.

 The steps for running the ACVRP system are as follows:
-1. Fill the bucket containing the ram pump with water until both buckets (one containing the electric sump pump, one containing the ram pump) are full.
+1. Fill the bucket containing the ram pump with water until both buckets (one containing the sump pump, one containing the ram pump) are full.
 2. Open all ball valves.
 There are 3 valves in total: one in the pipe connecting the two buckets, one at the bottom of the ram pump, and one on the overflow pipe from the head tank.
 2. On ProCoDA, go to the Process Operation tab and turn on the sump pump by changing the Operator Selected State to `Pump On`
-3. Throttle the flow of water being pumped into the head tank by closing the valve slightly. **The electric sump pump should be submerged in water at all times.**
+3. Throttle the flow of water being pumped into the head tank by closing the valve slightly. **The sump pump should be submerged in water at all times.**
 4. Once the water level in the head tank reaches the the line (marked on the head tank at a height of 16 cm), water will begin to flow out of the overflow pipe and return to the bucket with the sump pump.

-### Experimental Methods

-The Spring 2019 team followed a similar procedure to the Fall 2018 team to experimentally determine the force required to open the check valve (see Figure 6 for details) ([Storch and Snyder, 2018](https://github.com/AguaClara/ram_pump/blob/master/Fall%202018/Manual.md)).
-1. Attach the end of the string hanging from the drive pipe to the hook located on the plate within the check valve of the ACVRP. (insert picture)
-2. Screw on the ram pump to the drive pipe.
-Open the ball valve at the bottom of the ram pump.
-3. Turn on the electric sump pump, following the procedure from above.
-When the water in the head tank reaches the line, begin running experiments.
-4. Measure the initial mass of the empty bottle.
-5. Attach the empty bottle to the free end of the string.
-6. Gradually add water to the bottle

 ## Results and Analysis